jbcom/pixels-pygame-palace/replit.md

 ## System Architecture

+The application is a full-stack web platform combining a React frontend with a Flask backend that executes real pygame code on the server.

 ### Frontend Architecture
 The frontend is built as a React single-page application using TypeScript and modern web technologies: